Corrie Bakker

-Cornelia Johanna Marretje "Corrie" Bakker (later Stigter, born 15 June 1945) is a retired track and field athlete from the Netherlands.
-She was part of the Dutch 4 × 100 m relay team that finished fourth at the 1968 Summer Olympics.
+Cornelia Johanna Marretje "Corrie" Bakker (later Stigter, born 15 June 1945) is a retired track and field athlete from the Netherlands who competed at the 1968 Summer Olympics.

+Biography

+Bakker finished third behind Berit Berthelsen in the long jump event at the British 1966 WAAA Championships.

+At the 1968 Olympic Games in Mexico City, Bakker was part of the Dutch 4 × 100 m relay team that finished fourth.
 Her personal best in the 100 m was 11.7 seconds (1965).

 After retiring from competition, in 1972 she married John Stigter, and in 1975 gave birth to a son.